 DSPs must also take note of the EU-wide Implementing Regulation, which sets out more specific obligations.

 When mitigating identified risks, DSPs must take into consideration:

 - Monitoring, auditing and testing; and

 - Compliance with international standards.

-DSPs are expected to establish appropriate policies on matters such as:
+DSPs are also expected to establish appropriate policies.

-The most effective way for DSPs to meet compliance requirements is to implement a cyber resilience programme that encompasses effective information security and business continuity measures, as well as establish incident response measures.
+An effective way for DSPs to meet their compliance requirements is to implement a cyber resilience programme that encompasses information security and business continuity measures, as well as establish incident response measures.

 Incident reporting measures under the NIS Regulations

 Comparable to the EU GDPR (General Data Protection Regulation), organisations must report incidents of significant impact to the ICO within 72 hours of becoming aware of them.